tsiguenz/snow-crash/level06/ressources/README.md

 ?>
 ```

+This php script seems to read a file, replace some regular expression found in it with the result of the y function.

 This script use preg_replace with the 'e' option who is a vulnerability.

+We found on the internet that the /e modifier in the regular expression will cause PHP to eval our input and execute the second argument.

 [x system('getflag');] does not work -_-